 Many types of activities or accidents can cause an ankle sprain.
 All usually involve bending or twisting your ankle beyond its usual range of motion.

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

+If you suspect you have a sprained ankle, seek medical attention.
 If you don’t have immediate access to a medical professional, you may need to wrap the injury yourself.
-Protecting a sprained ankle is critical to preventing further injury.

 - Begin your wrap several inches above the injured ankle.

 - Start your wrap on the inside of the leg and make two wraps around the ankle for stability.